nodiz/PersonTracker/README.md

 C. Det+reid

 • make faster
+• make colab for demoing
 • tune the parameters better
-• find some nice applications
+• use for nice applications